 How to Show Culture Fit to a Potential Employer

-Research shows that 43% of employers view culture fit as the most important factor when assessing a job candidate.
+Research shows that 43% of view culture fit as the most important factor when assessing a job candidate.

 Unsurprisingly, you’ll find quite a bit of advice online which claims to reveal how you can show culture fit to a potential employer.

 However, it seems to me that most of this advice steers you in the direction of being someone you’re not.

 “Act this way”.

 This type of advice might help you get a foot in the door. it might even help you fit into a company’s culture.
 However, it’s also likely that you’ll be quite miserable once you’re at that company – because you’ll need to put on a mask for as long as you work there.

 Let me suggest that there’s a better way.
 In this article I’ll show you how to:

 - where you fit in with the company culture